speer-ai/galileo-app/README.md

 # Galileo

-Galileo description will go here soon
+Galileo description will go here soon I pinky promise (and so will installation instructions)